An anonymous couple shares their inspiring fertility journey and experience having their miracle baby through SGF’s Donor Embryo Program:

 My husband and I prayed and talked a lot.
 We sought counsel from friends and our pastors.
 They thought this was a perfect fit for us!
 We were both excited and nervous.
 We traveled to Shady Grove Fertility to go through the mandatory counseling.
 This was very helpful.
 The therapist asked important questions, brought up valid points and really walked along side of us.
 She had asked if we thought about ethnicity.
 It felt weird thinking of those things because any ethnicity would be a gift.
 My husband’s preference was our ethnic mix.
 I must admit, I didn’t think that would be an option.

-Then, we were able to look at the anonymous donor embryo profiles.
+Then, we were able to look at the donor embryo profiles.
 It was a little uncomfortable looking through the profiles, but at the same time, very heartwarming to see these patients who had struggled for so long, spent so much financially and LOVED so amazingly!
 And then there it was–our perfect match!
 God had answered my husband’s desire!
 We both knew these were meant for us and we agreed right away.